About the Coalition

 Whether you rely on a public water system or a private well for your drinking water, this is an issue of health equity, and we need your support!
 You can help spread the word by submitting written testimony to legislators, posting on social media, and including information about these efforts on your blog and in your newsletter.
 The toolkit below comes with pre-written content and graphics for you to share with your networks.

 Article 97 of the Massachusetts Constitution established “the right to clean air and water” in 1972, and the United Nations declared safe and affordable drinking water as a human right in 2010.
 Statewide legislation is needed to provide similar protections for residents relying on private wells as for residents served by public water systems.

-- Over 500,000 households in Massachusetts rely on private wells for their drinking water, yet there are no statewide regulations to ensure their water is safe and free of contaminants such as arsenic, E. coli, radon, and uranium.
+- Over 500,000 residents in Massachusetts rely on private wells for their drinking water, yet there are no statewide regulations to ensure their water is safe and free of contaminants such as PFAS, arsenic, radon, uranium, and more.

 - In contrast, public water systems are subject to MassDEP Drinking Water Regulations (310 CMR 22.00), which set enforceable legal standards for water quality by which public utilities are required to comply.

 - Unlike public water systems, private wells are not subject to statewide requirements for routine water quality testing.